What is medical acupuncture?

 Dr. Lorenzini completed her Medical Acupuncture coursework with the Stanford affiliated Helms Medical Institute and is a Diplomate of the American Board of Medical Acupuncture (DABMA).
 Furthermore, Dr. Lorenzini has expertise in auricular (ear) and scalp acupuncture with a particular emphasis in scientific evidence-based oncology (cancer) acupuncture.

-Dr. Lorenzini has also been featured in Journeys Magazine!
+Nancy has also been featured in Journeys Magazine

 While acupuncture is often associated with pain control, in the hands of a well-trained practitioner it has much broader applications.
 Either on its own or in combination with other treatments, it can promote health and well-being, prevent illness, and treat a variety of medical conditions.
 The World Health Organization (WHO) recognizes the use of acupuncture in the treatment of multiple conditions including digestive, respiratory, neurological, and muscular disorders.